affinda/affinda-typescript/docs/interfaces/AffindaAPICreateRedactedResumeOptionalParams.md

 • `Optional` **identifier**: `string`

-Unique identifier for the resume.
+Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.

+___

+### language

+• `Optional` **language**: `string`

+Language code in ISO 639-1 format.
+Must specify zh-cn or zh-tw for Chinese.

 ___